yard

 Pro Tips

-• check_circleIf you must use a decorative cachepot, keep the plant in its nursery pot and remove it to water, preventing trapped moisture.
+• check_circleIf you use a decorative cachepot, keep the plant in a nursery pot and remove it for watering so the roots never sit in trapped runoff.

-• check_circleRotate plants 45-90 degrees monthly to keep growth even when light comes from one side.
+• check_circleRotate plants 45-90 degrees every few weeks when light comes mostly from one side.

 quiz